ufmedia/cloudfront-cache-clear/README.md

-# CloudFront Cache Invalidator Plugin for WordPress
+# CloudFront Cache Clear Plugin for WordPress

 This WordPress plugin automatically invalidates a CloudFront cache whenever a media item is deleted, ensuring that your CloudFront-served assets are always up-to-date.